KeminaPera/Effective-Java-/chapter1/di-9-tiao-ff1a-you-xian-shi-yong-try-with-resources-er-bu-shi-try-finally.md

 }
 ```

 Not only are thetry-with-resources versions shorter and more readable than the originals, but they provide far better diagnostics.
-Consider thefirstLineOfFilemethod.
+Consider the firstLineOfFile method.
 If exceptions are thrown by both thereadLinecall and the \(invisible\)close, the latter exception issuppressedin favor of the former.
-In fact, multiple exceptions may be suppressed in order to preserve the exception that you

-actually want to see.
+In fact, multiple exceptions may be suppressed in order to preserve the exception that you actually want to see.
 These suppressed exceptions are not merely discarded; they are printed in the stack trace with a notation saying that they were suppressed.
-You can also access them programmatically with thegetSuppressedmethod, which was added toThrowablein Java 7.
+You can also access them programmatically with thegetSuppressedmethod, which was added toThrowable in Java 7.

 You can put catch clauses ontry-with-resources statements, just as you can on regulartry-finallystatements.
 This allows you to handle exceptions without sullying your code with another layer of nesting.
-As a slightly contrived example, here’s a version

-ourfirstLineOfFilemethod that does not throw exceptions, but takes a default value to return if it can’t open the file or read from it:
+As a slightly contrived example, here’s a version our firstLineOfFile method that does not throw exceptions, but takes a default value to return if it can’t open the file or read from it:

 ```
 // try-with-resources with a catch clause